officialyenum/Udacity-Problems-Vs-Algorithms/explanation_7.md

 Get Time Taken to run using : time python <filename>

-- How i solved this problem ?
+- Design choices -

-This problem requires i use the trie data structure method to add routes, handlers and be able to look them up.
+  - This problem requires i use the trie data structure method to add routes, handlers and be able to look them up.

 - TASK 7 : 0(n)

-  - Space Complexities
+  - Space complexity analysis-
     - RouteTrie
       - root = 0(1)
     - RouteTrieNode